-“I am so proud to say that after meeting with the City of Tamarac and hearing about our commitment to work together, the company made the decision to make their new home here the very next day,” said Talabisco.
+“I am so proud to say that after meeting with the City of Tamarac and hearing about our commitment to work together, the company decided to make their new home here the very next day,” said Talabisco.

 During the City’s 50th anniversary year, Talabisco told residents they had many things to celebrate.
-Over a 50 year period, Tamarac has grown and matured, and what started off as a haven for snowbirds and retirees, the city had become much more than that.
-Tamarac is now a diverse city of 60,000 residents whose median age is in the mid-forties, as well as home to almost 2,000 businesses.
+Over a 50 year period, Tamarac has grown and matured, and what started as a haven for snowbirds and retirees, the city had become much more than that.
+Tamarac is now a diverse city of 60,000 residents whose median age is in the mid-forties and home to almost 2,000 businesses.

 “The first 50 years for Tamarac has not been without its challenges.
 We’ll undoubtedly face a lot more in the future.
 But what’s most important is that we’ve proven we have the strength to overcome adversity, in whatever form it appears, and move forward. “

 - Sharon Aron Baron is the Editor of Talk Media and Tamarac Talk, Coral Springs Talk, and Parkland Talk.
 Tamarac Talk was created in 2011 to provide News for the residents of Tamarac and is the #1 News Source for Residents.